oracle/oci-python-sdk/Internal-README.rst

 Releasing Whitelisted Features
 ==============================

+New features are added using the self-service pipeline controlled with DEXREQ jira tickets.
+The information below is for information purposes only.

-When releasing a feature that is wrapped in a conditional in the spec, you need to update release-sdk.txt and then run the code generator.
-This might not be necessary if the codegenerator.
+When releasing a feature that is wrapped in a conditional in the spec, you need to add an entry in codegenConfig/enabledGroups and then run the code generator.

 There are also features that have x-obmcs-feature-id properties.
-This is the old way of whitelisting features and they will not result in generated code until the feature id is added to featureId.yaml.
+This is the old way of whitelisting features and they will not result in generated codeuntil the feature id is added to featureId.yaml.
+Again the code generator will need to be run.

 Note: There are also blacklisted features which will not generate until they are removed from release-sdk.txt.